Buying a SIM Card or eSIM for Travel in New Zealand

 One

-One and Spark’s travel SIMs are quite similar, although you’ll get longer validity with the Spark plans: they all last three months, versus 1-2 months with One.
+One and Spark’s travel SIMs are quite similar, although you’ll get longer validity with the Spark plans: they all last three months, while One’s smaller plans only last 1-2 months.

-For $29 with One, you get 2GB of data, plus 200 minutes and texts to New Zealand and several other countries, valid for a month.
-Paying $49 pushes the data allowance to 10GB, increases the validity period to two months, and gives unlimited domestic calls and texts plus 200 minutes.
+For $29 with One, you get 2GB of data, plus 200 minutes and texts to New Zealand and some other countries, valid for a month.
+Paying $49 pushes the data allowance to 10GB, increases the validity to two months, and gives unlimited calls and texts to local and Australian numbers plus 200 minutes and texts to certain other countries.

-A $69 package is also available, which give 40GB of data, unlimited domestic calls and texts, and 200 minutes/texts to those selected international destinations.
+A $69 package is also available, which give 40GB of data, unlimited calls and texts to NZ and Australian numbers, and 200 minutes/texts to those selected international destinations.
 Bump it up to $99, and you’ll get 100GB and 250 minutes/texts to those overseas countries.

 Like I mentioned earlier, you’ll be able to save 15% on a One tourist SIM if you buy it before clearing immigration and baggage reclaim.
 You can see that discount reflected in the photo above.